-Library instruction provides strong support through 2 main programs, library user education session and library credit courses.
 All library curriculum and instructional methods are built upon research and technology best practices, and the Association of College Research Libraries Information Literacy Competency Standards for Higher Education and the Framework for Information Literacy for Higher Education.

 Library faculty also teach Library 201 and Library 225 credit courses.
 Library credit courses provide vigorous instruction in library and information science concepts and techniques.
 This includes instruction in theory based knowledge, such as Boolean Logic, and modern techniques for effective information access, management, and product creation.The credit courses provide rich, relevant hands-on experience that provides skills and knowledge that supports student learning throughout the academic career.
 Check the WIU Course Search for availability.